Tim Harvey

-Timothy James Harvey (born 20 November 1961) is a British racing driver, best known for being the 1992 British Touring Car Champion, and the 2008 and 2010 Porsche Carrera Cup Great Britain champion.
+Timothy James Harvey (born 20 November 1961) is a British former racing driver and commentator who currently serves as a commentator for the ITV4/ITV Sport coverage of the British Touring Car Championship.
+Harvey is best known for being the 1992 British Touring Car Champion, and the 2008 and 2010 Porsche Carrera Cup Great Britain champion.

 A household name in the 1990s, Harvey won sixteen races in the British Touring Car Championship between 1987 and 1995, and competed in the series until 2002.
 He was also the winner of the invitational Guia Race of Macau touring car event, in 1989.

 After leaving touring car racing, Harvey moved into the one-make Porsche Carrera Cup Great Britain series; after two guest drives in 2003, including one victory, Harvey competed full-time from the 2004 season onwards.
 In seven full seasons in the championship, Harvey finished in the top four of the final championship standings in each season, and left the series after a class victory in the Porsche Carrera World Cup meeting at the Nürburgring, with a series record of 35 overall victories.
-Along with media commitments for television broadcaster ITV4, and their coverage of the British Touring Car Championship, Harvey currently competes in the British GT Championship; sharing a Porsche with Jon Minshaw, for the Trackspeed team.
+Harvey formerly competed in the British GT Championship; sharing a Porsche with Jon Minshaw, for the Trackspeed team.

 Early career

 Harvey started racing in Formula Ford 1600 in 1983.

-In 1984 and 1985, Tim raced in the MG Metro Challenge.
+In 1984 and 1985, Harvey raced in the MG Metro Challenge.
 This led to him making his Touring car racing debut in the 1984 Tourist Trophy race at Silverstone, sharing an MG Metro Turbo with Robin Brundle and Patrick Watts.
 A rear axle failure forced them to retire.

-A Formula Ford crash at Silverstone in 1986 left him with limited movement in his ankles and unable to continue racing in single-seaters.
+A Formula Ford crash at Silverstone in 1986 left Harvey with limited movement in his ankles and unable to continue racing in single-seaters.

 This prompted a switch to tin-tops, starting with a one-off Production Saloon outing at Brands Hatch in a Rover Vitesse.